ggciag/mandyoc/docs/files/installation.rst

 * make
 * git (recommended, but not extrictly needded)

-If you do not already have a PETSc installation, you will also need:
+If you do not already have a PETSc installation, you may need a Fortran compiler.

-* gfortran

 Additionally, the following additional software is needed to run the examples that come with *Mandyoc*: